-- 13. The objectives of the practitioner are: - (a) To obtain reasonable or limited assurance, as appropriate, about whether the GHG statement is free from material misstatement, whether due to fraud or error, thereby enabling the practitioner to express a conclusion conveying that level of assurance; - (b) To report, in accordance with the practitioner's findings, about whether: - In the case of a reasonable assurance engagement, the GHG statement is prepared, in all material respects, in accordance with the applicable criteria; or - (ii) In the case of a limited assurance engagement, anything has come to the practitioner's attention that causes the practitioner to believe, on the basis of the procedures performed and evidence obtained, that the GHG statement is not prepared, in all material respects, in accordance with the applicable criteria; and - (c) To communicate as otherwise required by this ISAE, in accordance with the practitioner's findings.
+- 13. The objectives of the practitioner are: - (a) To obtain either reasonable assurance or limited assurance, as appropriate, about whether the GHG statement is free from material misstatement, whether due to fraud or error, thereby enabling the practitioner to express a reasonable assurance or limited assurance conclusion: - (b) To report, in accordance with the practitioner's findings, about whether: - (i) In the case of a reasonable assurance engagement, the GHG statement is prepared, in all material respects, in accordance with the applicable criteria; or - (ii) In the case of a limited assurance engagement, anything has come to the practitioner's attention that causes the practitioner to believe, on the basis of the procedures performed and evidence obtained, that the GHG statement is not prepared, in all material respects, in accordance with the applicable criteria; and - (c) To communicate as otherwise required by this ISAE, in accordance with the practitioner's findings.

-- 14. For purposes of this ISAE, the following terms have the meanings attributed below:7 - (a) Applicable criteria The criteria used by the entity to quantify and report its emissions in the GHG statement. - (b) Assertions Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur. - (c) Base year A specific year or an average over multiple years against which an entity's emissions are compared over time. - (d) Cap and trade A system that sets overall emissions limits, allocates emissions allowances to participants, and allows them to trade allowances and emission credits with each other. - (e) Comparative information The amounts and disclosures included in the GHG statement in respect of one or more prior periods.
+- 14. For purposes of this ISAE, the following terms have the meanings attributed below: - (a) Applicable criteria The criteria used by the entity to quantify and report its emissions in the GHG statement. - (b) Assertions Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur. - (c) Base year A specific year or an average over multiple years against which an entity's emissions are compared over time. - (d) Cap and trade A system that sets overall emissions limits, allocates emissions allowances to participants, and allows them to trade allowances and emission credits with each other.

-7 The definitions in ISAE 3000 also apply to this ISAE.
+The definitions in ISAE 3000 (Revised) also apply to this ISAE.